 Our Favorite Day Hikes

 “If it’s a rainy day go to the falls.
 If it’s a sunny day, get to the top of something,” says Anne Houser of Manchester’s Mountain Goat.
 “Bromley is one of our favorite destinations for its big open views.
 Good at sunrise, sunset, and everything in between.
 We love Merck Forest because there’s so much happening there.
 We love Lye Brook Falls, right here in town.
 It’s a woodsy trek with a beautiful waterfall at the end.
 North of Bromley, Little Rock Pond is one of the best kid-friendly hikes.
 High elevation path, easy walking.
-You can swim and play with frogs and salamanders.”
+You can swim in the summer and play with frogs and salamanders.”

 At 3,825 feet, this is the highest peak in the Taconic range.
 This fairly strenuous hike includes some excellent vantage points.
 Trailhead is found behind Burr & Burton Academy.
 From RT.
 7A, turn on Seminary Ave.
 Locate trail in upper parking lot.
 Follow the blue blazes; through orange gate, climb for 2.8 miles.
 At junction, follow signs to Lookout Rock or to the parking area at the top of the mountain.